AlejandroArcoPu/fulltstackopen/README.md

     courseinfo/
     phoneagenda/

+part3/

-part3/ `=> This part is in other repo because of a recommendation in the course: https://github.com/AlejandroArcoPu/fullstackopen_part3`
+This third part is in other repo because of a recommendation in the course: https://github.com/AlejandroArcoPu/fullstackopen_part3

 part4/
     blogs/